-The following overview is geared towards U.S. residents but much of this would be applicable to those living in other jurisdictions where capital gains taxes on appreciated assets would otherwise be levied.
+The following overview is applicable to those living in jurisdictions, like the US and many Western countries, where capital gains taxes on appreciated assets would otherwise be levied.
 This solution provides a viable way of postponing and spreading out such taxes, whilst providing a host of other valuable benefits.

 In a PAC transaction, the Annuitant transfers cash or other property to the foreign Obligor in exchange for the Obligor's promise (which is documented by the annuity contract) to make periodic payments to the Annuitant for a specific number of years, usually for the remainder of the Annuitant's life.

 Assets may be 'Appreciated Property' and the recognition of any taxable gain (capital gains or ordinary income) inherent in the asset may be postponed even though the assets (stocks or real estate for example) may be 'cashed-in' and the funds invested elsewhere.

 The periodic payments, more commonly referred to as annuity payments, may be made to the Annuitant on a monthly, quarterly, semi-annual or annual basis.
 These payments may be deferred as long as the Annuitant wishes, so that with appropriate estate planning, the value of the appreciated foreign property may be eventually transferred to heirs and beneficiaries without the payment of estate tax.